Advanced Settings

 When enabled, you can home individual axes independently (X, Y, or Z) rather than requiring all axes to home together.
 This is useful for machines where one axis may already be positioned correctly.

-Arc Settings
+Arc and Curve Settings

 Settings for controlling how curved paths are converted to G-code movements.